Promoting on social media

 If you have an email list, we recommend adding to your signature and sending dedicated announcements in the lead up to your first class, and every week's live after that.

-How to stand out on Til
+More ways to grow on Til

 Til Brand Assets